MohamedSabith97/Functional-Doc_HRM/New_Format.md

 > ## **[Medical Test:](#on-board)**

-Medical Test and following procedure is initiated for New Employee in the Arrival stage.
+Medical Test Request is initiated for New Employee in the Arrival stage.

 | [Newly Required](#newly-required) > [Waiting for Result](#waiting-for-result) > [Not Fit](#not-fit) > [Complete](#complete) |